aistabci/abci-docs/v3/en/docs/job-execution.md

 !!! note
     * The five and under decimal places is rounding off.
-    * If the elapsed time of job execution is less than the minimum elapsed time, ABCI point calculated based on the minimum elapsed time.
+    * If the elapsed time of job execution is less than the minimum elapsed time(1.8 seconds), ABCI point calculated based on the minimum elapsed time.

 ### Reserved Service